We’ve already heard that old saying at some point…

 - Make sure the content is easy to navigate and easy to find from your home page.

 - Use enticing headline titles for your content pieces.

 - Don’t make content too wordy and hard to read.

 - Don’t be a robot!
 Show your personality and don’t be afraid that your personality or brand personality doesn’t resonate with everyone – that person may not have been your customer anyway.

 And a very key thing I want to end with.
 Don’t just write content for the sake of writing content.
 Don’t write it out of necessity.

 Write things out of sheer enthusiasm and passion.
-And when you do THAT, consistently enough, your customer base will recognize it and you’ll attract more traffic with your content.
+And when you do THAT consistently enough, your customer base will recognize it and you’ll attract more traffic with your content.